This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“Hello, fig flavor!
+Kendall’s Take: “Hello, fig flavor!
 This is another ingredient to which I’m not all that privy because I didn’t start using them in meals and cocktails until the last couple of years.
 I typically prefer the texture of syrup over jam, but the fig spread works very well in this recipe.
 I honestly don’t think the syrup would’ve lent quite enough flavor to this considering how simple the drink is.
-I don’t know that I’d make it again because I like a few other fig cocktails more than this one, but it was definitely tasty and very unique.”
+I don’t know that I’d make the Figgy Pudding again because I like a few other fig cocktails more than this one, but it was definitely tasty and very unique.”

 Recipe